This article will cover anything that you might run into while setting up your Notion sensors for the first time.

 I Can't Choose the Tasks That I Want

 Each sensor is capable of the same possible tasks, but that doesn't mean that a sensor can do everything at once.
 Different tasks require the sensor to be installed differently, so the app will not let you choose two conflicting tasks for one sensor.
-In general, the sensor can detect one motion tasks, the smoke alarm task, or the leak tasks.
+In general, the sensor can detect one motion tasks, the sounding alarm task, or the leak tasks.
 Then you can add the temperature task on top.

 My Sensor Won't Calibrate

 After you've scanned your sensor and chosen your preferred location and tasks, the sensor will need to calibrate.
 At this point a lot of information is passed back and forth between the sensor and bridge.
 If the sensor is not calibrated then you might miss out on important notifications about your home.
 Try a few steps below to make sure your sensor calibrates correctly:

 - Make sure the sensor was not mistakenly added to your account.
 Click the System icon in the app and navigate to the Sensors tab.
 Check to see if the sensor is listed there.
 If it is, click it, scroll to the bottom and tap "delete sensor" and try the sensor installation process again.

 - Make sure the sensor is awake during calibration.
 Try the steps above to wake up your sensor and make sure you saw a green LED.

 - Move your bridge closer to the sensor and try calibrating again.
 You can move your bridge back after the sensor is calibrated.